jmackey-astro/pion-docs/docs/source/getting_started.rst

     $ cd pion/extra_libraries
     $ bash ./install_all_libs.sh

-  This should compile and install libraries for silo, sundials and fits.
+  This should compile and install libraries for SILO.

 Windows10